Pedophilia

 Over the twentieth century the concept moved into formal psychiatric classification:

-- 1980: DSM-III first set out explicit diagnostic criteria for pedophilia.
+- 1980: DSM-III first set out explicit operational criteria for pedophilia.

 In practice

 There is no legitimate, consensual expression of this attraction.
 Children cannot consent under any circumstances.
-Any sexual contact with a child, and the creation, possession, or distribution of child sexual abuse material, constitutes abuse and a crime.
-Legitimate clinical engagement is confined to assessment, risk management, relapse prevention, and the support of individuals who seek help to never act on urges.
+Any sexual contact with a child, and the creation, possession, or distribution of child sexual abuse material, is abuse and a crime.
+Legitimate clinical engagement is confined to assessment, risk management, relapse prevention, and support for individuals who seek help in order to never act on urges.

 Psychology

 Causes are not fully understood, but a substantial body of research points to neurodevelopmental factors.
-Studies led by James Cantor and Ray Blanchard from the early 2000s have reported associations with lower average IQ, increased non-right-handedness, shorter-than-average stature, a higher rate of childhood head injuries, and structural brain differences: notably the reduced cerebral white-matter volumes found in Cantor et al. (2008), interpreted as a sign of atypical early brain development.
-These findings describe correlations in groups, not destiny in individuals.
-Prevention-focused clinical work stresses that the non-negotiable goal is preventing harm to children, including supporting non-offending individuals who voluntarily seek treatment; specialised programmes combine cognitive-behavioural therapy with, in higher-risk cases, pharmacological options such as anti-androgen or GnRH-analogue medication, as noted in the StatPearls paraphilia review.
+Studies led by James Cantor and Ray Blanchard from the early 2000s have reported group-level associations with lower average IQ, increased non-right-handedness, shorter stature, more frequent childhood head injuries, and structural brain differences: notably the reduced cerebral white-matter volumes reported in Cantor et al. (2008), interpreted as a marker of atypical early brain development.
+These are correlations across groups, not destiny in any individual.

 Prevalence & culture

 Estimates of the underlying attraction in the adult male population are uncertain but commonly cited as lower than 5%, with very limited data for women; diagnosable disorder and acted-upon offending are rarer still, and reliable measurement is inherently difficult given stigma and concealment.
-Population fantasy surveys underline how exceptional the interest is: in Joyal, Cossette and Lapierre (2015), sexual fantasy about a child under 12 was one of only two themes (the other being sex with an animal) statistically rare enough to be called genuinely anomalous, in contrast to common interests such as voyeurism or fetishism.
-Research attention is high given the severe harm involved, and cultural visibility is high and uniformly condemnatory.
+Population fantasy surveys underline how exceptional the interest is: in Joyal, Cossette and Lapierre (2015), sexual fantasy about a child under 12 was one of only two themes (the other being sex with an animal) statistically rare enough to count as genuinely anomalous, in sharp contrast to common interests such as voyeurism or fetishism.
+Research attention is high given the severity of the harm, and cultural visibility is high and uniformly condemnatory.

 Safety, consent & law